coughee/histogramtool/README.md

 The program finds the optimal bin width to accurately represent data with multiple peaks.

 ##options
--g	Turns graphical mode on, the histogram is displayed in the commandline using o as the marker e.g
+-g	Turns graphical mode on, the histogram is displayed in the command line using o as the marker e.g

     [0 - 1]	oo
     [1 - 2] oooooo